 Although the trail focuses mainly on the story of the Separatists, the Mayflower and the Speedwell, you’ll also learn all about the interesting events in Dartmouth since the 12th century - taking in 13 historic locations.

-Dartmouth has already hosted a number of fantastic events and activities during the Mayflower 400 commemoration year, and it is hoped that many more will follow.
+Dartmouth hosted a number of fantastic events and activities during the Mayflower 400 commemoration year.

 Find out more about Dartmouth’s Mayflower programme here.